The Battle of the Alamo

 In 1821, Mexico won independence from Spain and Texas was part the newly independent country.
 The Mexican government granted land rights to Americans settling in the area and many became Mexican citizens.

-However, in 1829 Mexico's second president Vicente Guerrero abolished slavery in the country.
-At that time, many white American settlers from the South had brought enslaved Black people with them.
+In 1829, Mexico's second president, Vicente Guerrero, abolished slavery throughout the country.
+At that time, many American settlers, primarily from the southern United States, had moved to Texas and brought enslaved Black people with them.
+Differences in language, religion, and cultural practices created divisions between these settlers and the Tejanos (Texans of Mexican descent).

 The Battle of the Alamo

+Santa Anna led his army to San Antonio, Texas to bring the area back under Mexican control by a show of force.
 On the long march Santa Anna's army suffered from insufficient supplies, raids by American Indian groups, and lack of water or medical supplies.

 In San Antonio, a group of about 200 Texans were stationed at the Alamo, an old Spanish mission that was turned into a a fort.